chibuzorgu083/Predictive_Maintenance/README.md

-# Project Name

-## Predictive Maintenance in Manufacturing
+# Predictive Maintenance in Manufacturing

 ### Table of Contents